Contrastive Conditional Latent Diffusion for Audio-visual Segmentation: Experimental Results

-\textbf{Ablation on Audio-Visual Condition.} To further understand the effectiveness of the audio-visual conditioning in the training process of the latent diffusion model, we train three models with different conditional variables $\mathbf{c}$, and show performance in Table~\ref{tab:ablation_on_audio_visual_condition}.
-Firstly, we remove the conditional variable, leading to unconditional generation $p_\theta(\mathbf{z}_{k-1}|\mathbf{z}_{k})$, and show the performance as \enquote{None}.
-Then we define unimodal audio or visual as only one conditional variable.
-To achieve this, we simply use the feature of each individual modal before multimodal feature concatenation (see $E_\psi$ in Sec.\ref{subsec_contrastive_learning}), leading to audio/visual as conditional variable based models, namely \enquote{Audio} and \enquote{Visual} in Table~\ref{tab:ablation_on_audio_visual_condition}.
-Compared with the unconditional generation, the conditional generation can bring performance gains, and the best performance can be obtained by using the audio-visual condition.
-We can also observe that the performance of taking the visual data as conditioning is better than taking audio as the conditional variable.
-We believe this can be explained from two main aspects.
-Firstly, our dataset is small and less diverse, leading to less effective audio information exploration as we pretrained our model on a large visual image dataset.
+\textbf{Ablation on Audio-Visual Condition.} To further investigate the effectiveness of the audio-visual conditioning in the training process of the latent diffusion model, we train three models by incorporating different conditional variables $\mathbf{c}$, and present their performance in Table~\ref{tab:ablation_on_audio_visual_condition}.
+Initially, we remove the conditional variable, leading to unconditional generation with $p_\theta(\mathbf{z}_{k-1}|\mathbf{z}_{k})$, which is represented as \enquote{None} in the table.
+Subsequently, we consider unimodal audio or visual as only one conditional variable.
+For this purpose, we simply use the feature of each individual modality before multimodal feature concatenation (refer to $E_\psi$ in Sec.\ref{subsec_conditional_latent_diffusion}), leading to audio/visual as conditional variable based models referred to as \enquote{Audio} and \enquote{Visual} in Table~\ref{tab:ablation_on_audio_visual_condition}.
+Compared to unconditional generation, conditional generation can provide performance improvements, with the best results achieved when using the audio-visual condition.
+Furthermore, we can also observe that the performance of using visual data as the conditional variable yields superior performance compared to using audio.
+We attribute this observation to two main factors.
+Firstly, our dataset is small and less diverse, leading to less effective audio information exploration as we pre-trained our model on a large visual image dataset.
 Secondly, the audio encoder is smaller compared with the visual encoder.
-More investigation will be conducted to balance the data distribution.
-Similar to ablation on latent diffusion model, we do not perform contrastive learning in those related experiments in Table~\ref{tab:ablation_on_audio_visual_condition} for a fair comparison.
+More investigation will be conducted to address and balance the distribution of data.
+In order to ensure a fair comparison, we opted not to perform contrastive learning in the related experiments outlined in Table~\ref{tab:ablation_on_audio_visual_condition}, similar to the ablation on the latent diffusion model.

+\textbf{Ablation on Contrastive Learning.} We introduce contrastive learning to our framework to learn the discriminative conditional variable $\mathbf{c}$.
+We then train our model directly without contrastive learning and show its performance as \enquote{w/o $\mathcal{L}_\text{contrastive}$} in Table~\ref{tab:ablation_on_contrastive_learning}, where \enquote{w $\mathcal{L}_\text{contrastive}$} is our final performance in Table~\ref{tab:main_results_on_avsbench}.
+The improved performance of \enquote{w $\mathcal{L}_\text{contrastive}$} indicates the effectiveness of contrastive learning in our framework.